dominiquesjw/eyes/README.md

 <img src="eye.png" width='300'/>

 ## Description of project
-This is an animation of eyes following the mouse curser
+This is an animation of eyes following the mouse cursor

 ## Roadmap of future improvement
 I may develop new animation to reflect other facial expressions